Upcoming Workshops and Events

 the musical art.

 Students are equipped for the analysis and application of written and aural theoretical concepts as a means to a deeper understanding and interpretation of the musical craft.
 Students are developed as educators and ministers, as well as musicians.

 The SBU Department of Music has both choral and instrumental performing groups.

-Choral and Vocal Studies groups include Chorale, Concert Choir, Chamber Singers, Masterworks Chorus, Higher Ground, and Opera Workshop.
+Choral and Vocal Studies groups include Chorale, Concert Choir, Chamber Singers, Masterworks Chorus, Higher Ground, and Opera Theatre.